Prof Claire Whitehead

 Teaching

-In the Russian Department, I frequently coordinate and teach on our Beginners' Language modules (RU1001 and RU1002), as well as teaching literature, grammar and translation on various other modules from first- to final-year.
+I teach at all levels in both the department and the School of Modern Languages.
+In the Russian Department, I frequently coordinate and teach on our Beginners' Language modules (RU1001 and RU1002).
 My research-related teaching focusses on three Honours modules: RU3022 The Nineteenth-Century Russophone Novel; RU4142 The Fantastic in Nineteenth-Century Russophone Literature; and RU4144 Russian Crime Fiction.
-More broadly in the School, I contribute to various Comparative Literature modules, including CO2002 Journeys (on which I teach Dostoevskii's Winter Notes on Summer Impressions).
+I also contribute to various Comparative Literature modules, including CO2002 Journeys (on which I teach Dostoevskii's Winter Notes on Summer Impressions).

 Selected publications